blancks/fast-jsonpatch-php/README.md

 #### `add`

 - **Description**: Adds a value to the specified path in the document.
-Creates any necessary intermediate nodes.
 - **Parameters**:
     - `path`: JSON Pointer to the location where the value should be added.
     - `value`: The value to add.